Rise Up Frequently Asked Questions

 How much does Rise Up cost me?

-The programme is free to participants, with each place worth at least £5,000 in training, coaching and mentoring costs.
+The programme is free to participants, with each place worth at least £5,000 in training and coaching costs.

 I have a criminal record, can I still take part?

 Yes, if you have been in conflict with the law, it will not stop you taking part.
 Having a past is part of life and in youth work it can be an asset, so we would encourage you to apply.